-With our increased reliance on technology and working as distributed teams, today’s employees are faced with new challenges.
+With our increased reliance on technology and a distributed workforce, today’s employees are challenged when it comes to remote team collaboration.
 As someone who almost exclusively relies on web conferencing to collaborate with my team, I have experienced many of the struggles firsthand.
 Here are some of the key ways to create a productive and positive remote worker experience:

 Start with great audio

 It can be very difficult to hear those speaking in a meeting room unless they are sitting directly in front of the speakerphone.
 Some people naturally mumble, while others become muffled depending on where they are located in the room.
+This is one of the biggest problems I’ve faced with remote team collaboration.
 The best audio I have experienced is when using a Skype-enabled meeting room with built-in ceiling microphones.
 Investing in a solution like this can dramatically improve productivity and innovation for distributed teams.

 Leverage intelligent video